Day 1: LIMA PICK UP

 Breakfast.
 We will go out for the picturesque National Route nº 2, across the Iguazú National Park.
 We will see from the viewing-point the set of the falls.
 We will descend to the jumps Two Sisters, Mbiguá, Boy, Ramirez, Bosetti, and the investor & jump San Martin.
 We will continue for Bella Vista's Crag, visiting the jumps Alvar Núñez y Lanusse.
 Later we will come for narrow gangplanks up to the Jump Union to contemplate the famous Throat of the Devil, impressive fall of 84 meters, involved in a permanent mist that forms a soft rainbow.
 Return to the Hotel.
 Accommodation .

 Breakfast.
-Transfer to the Airport or your flight to Lima.
+Transfer to the Airport to catch the flight of Argentinean Airlines to Buenos Aires.
 Reception and after that, transfer to the Hotel.
 Accommodation.

 - Transfer IN / OUT in all destinations